SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/scfinder.rst

-*scfinder* is a wrapper for the `Finite fault rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018). *scfinder* is released under the `SED Public License for SeisComP Contributions`_.
-It uses the same library than :ref:`sceewenv` to compute acceleration envelope values provided as input for the FinDer API.
+*scfinder* is a wrapper for the `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018). *scfinder* is released under the `SED Public License for SeisComP Contributions`_.
+It uses the same library as :ref:`sceewenv` to compute acceleration envelope values provided as input for the FinDer API.

 This module requires FinDer to be installed and SeisComP to be compiled from source.
-The source code for FinDer is distributed separatly by SED.
+The source code for FinDer is distributed separately by the SED.

-FinDer provides probabilistic estimates of the rupture length and strike.
-These are attached by *scfinder* within a derived object so-called *strong motion origin*, using the strong motion database extension.
-In order to save the strong motion origin in the database and to provide them to other modules, the messaging system must to be able to handle these messages.
+FinDer provides estimates of the rupture centroid, length and strike.
+These values are attached by *scfinder* within a derived object called *strong motion origin*, which uses the strong motion database extension.
+In order to save the strong motion origins to the database and to provide them to other modules, the messaging system must to be able to handle these messages.
 Therefore, the plugins *dmsm* must be available to :ref:`scmaster`.